BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk9Lab.md

 Last lab, you created a account for TACC.
 I've added you as a collaborator in our class project, which means you have access to resources to run large jobs.
 We're going to learn to upload files to TACC, run jobs remotely, and download the results to our local machines.

 First, open up a Cygwin window.
 Note the command prompt that appears here: it is specific to your local machine.
-Navigate to the file containing `dna.phy.dat` (probably `BioinformaticsR/alignments`).
-Enter the following command to upload your data to TACC, where "username" is the name you selected last week for your TACC account:

-`scp dna.phy.dat username@lonestar.tacc.utexas.edu:.`
+Log on:

+`ssh username@lonestar.tacc.utexas.edu`

 You'll be prompted to enter `yes`, to indicate it's ok to log on, and then you'll enter the password you selected.
 Please note that no characters will appear on the screen as you submit your password!

-This command is similar to the `cp` command we learned at the beginning of the semester, except this is a secure copy command used for transferring files between computers.
-The syntax is also similar, with the file you want to copy listed first, then the place where it will be copied (in this case, you're specifying the home directory of your personal account on TACC).
-You should see a line printed that lists the file as 100% uploaded.
-You may want to open a text editor to save these commands with notes (like you've done in RStudio).

-Now we can log on to TACC in the command line to work with the file remotely:

-`ssh username@lonestar.tacc.utexas.edu`

 Upon login, you'll see a lot of information printed to your screen.
 There are some useful hints described here, as well as the resources to which you have access.
 You know you are logged on to a remote resource because your command prompt has changed.
 It probably says something like `login1.ls4(1)$`.
 The `$` is the important part, because it indicates that you can enter commands to run.

 You can operate in this shell the same way you did during the Unix command lessons of lab (weeks 2 and 3).

+In another Cygwin shell, navigate to the file containing `dna.phy.dat` (probably `BioinformaticsR/alignments`).
+Enter the following command to upload your data to TACC, where "username" is the name you selected last week for your TACC account:

+`scp dna.phy.dat username@lonestar.tacc.utexas.edu:.`

+This command is similar to the `cp` command we learned at the beginning of the semester, except this is a secure copy command used for transferring files between computers.
+The syntax is also similar, with the file you want to copy listed first, then the place where it will be copied (in this case, you're specifying the home directory of your personal account on TACC).
+You should see a line printed that lists the file as 100% uploaded.
+You may want to open a text editor to save these commands with notes (like you've done in RStudio).

+Now go back to the shell where you are logged on to TACC.
 If you type `ls`, you should see the file you uploaded using `scp`.

 We're going to build a tree in interactive mode.
 We need to specify this mode and request a node on which to run: